omar1Mayallo/Any.do/docs/PRD-any-do.md

 ### Users

-- We will build authentication & autheraization system with JWT or social login like (Google, Facebook, Github).
+- We will build authentication & authorization system with JWT or social login like (Google, Facebook, Github).
-- Admin can controll in (CRUD) tags
+- Admin can control in (CRUD) tags

 ### Tasks